-Workers should not be officially laid off or retrenched: Guaranteeing workers' employment should be made conditional on availing credit support as well as other monetary and financial support from the government.
+Workers Should Not be Officially Laid Off or Retrenched: Guaranteeing workers' employment should be made conditional on availing credit support as well as other monetary and financial support from the government.
 Workers should be provided with minimum wage in order to maintain their livelihood needs at least for the next six months.
-Public monitoring authority such as MOLE and MOC should take necessary measures in this regard.
+Public monitoring authority such as Ministry of Labour and Employment (MoLE) and Ministry of Commerce (MoC) should take necessary measures in this regard.
 Global brands should come forward to increase more export orders to countries in need by evenly distributing orders between apparel producing countries.
 In this connection, a part of the orders from the major apparels exporting countries such as China could be distributed by the brands to other supplying countries such as Bangladesh, at least for a period of one year.

-SECTION IV.
-STIMULUS PACKAGE OF BDT 20,000 CRORE CREDIT LINE SUPPORT FOR SMES: WILL THE TARGET GROUPS GET THE BENEFITS?
+4. STIMULUS PACKAGE OF BDT 20,000 CRORE CREDIT LINE SUPPORT FOR SME: WILL THE TARGET GROUPS GET THE BENEFITS?

-On 05 April, 2020 the government has announced a stimulus package of BDT 20,000 crore credit line support for the cottage, micro, small, and medium (CMSMEs) scale enterprises.
-Of this amount, BDT 10,000 crore will be provided by the Central Bank under its refinancing scheme; commercial banks could charge a maximum interest rate of 9 per cent against this loan of which 4 per cent interest will be charged to the borrowers, and the remaining 5 per cent will be paid by the government as a subsidy to the concerned banks and financial institutions.
-CPD (2020) has pointed out that due to the disruptions in major supply chains in view of COVID-19 outbreak majority of small and medium scale enterprises have been severely affected through disruptions in production, import, export, and other factors.
-According to Rapid Assessment Survey 2020 conducted by the CPD that included 42 entrepreneurs,15 the majority of enterprises have experienced 'high' level of adverse impact on production (about 58.0 per cent).
+On 05 April 2020, the government has announced a stimulus package of BDT 20,000 crore credit line support for the CMSMEs scale enterprises.
+Of this amount, BDT 10,000 crore will be provided by the central bank under its refinancing scheme; commercial banks could charge a maximum interest rate of 9 per cent against this loan of which 4 per cent interest will be charged to the borrowers, and the remaining 5 per cent will be paid by the government as a subsidy to the concerned banks and financial institutions.
+CPD (2020) has pointed out that due to the disruptions in major supply chains in view of COVID-19 outbreak, majority of SMEs have been severely affected through disruptions in production, import, export, and other factors.
+According to Rapid Assessment Survey 2020 conducted by the CPD that included 42 entrepreneurs, the majority of enterprises have experienced 'high' level of adverse impact on production (about 58.0 per cent).
 The level of 'high' adversity was found to be high for 'large' scale enterprises, followed by small, medium and micro enterprises (Figure 1).
 These enterprises were also affected through disruptions in importing raw materials and intermediate products (about 73.2 per cent) and exporting finished products (about 55 per cent).

-Majority of SMEs involved in the consumer goods supply chains are largely dependent on specific events for their businesses - religious festivals, cultural events/festivals etc. These are important opportunities to sell their products and services.
-Since the outbreak of COVID-19 and consequent shut down of economic activities for about two months, these SMEs have missed out several important cultural events such as Pahela Baishakh, Pahela Falgun, and Valentine's Day.
-Many entrepreneurs were not able to sell any product, some only a part of their normal business.
-Missing the Eid-ul Fitr, which is the largest religious festival in the country, was a major loss for many SMEs.
+Majority of SMEs involved in the consumer goods supply chains are largely dependent on specific events for their businesses such as religious festivals, cultural events/festivals etc. These are important opportunities to sell their products and services.
+Since the outbreak of COVID-19 and consequent shutdown of economic activities for about two months, these SMEs have missed out several important cultural events such as Pahela Baishakh, Pahela Falgun, and Valentine's Day.
+Many entrepreneurs were not able to sell any product while some sold only a part of their normal business.
+Missing the Eid-ul-Fitr, which is the largest religious festival in the country, was a major loss for many SMEs.
 Although they have managed to sell at a modest level due to the partial opening of shops, most businesses were not able to sell even the minimum amount.
-As a result, most of their
+As a result, most of their businesses are under pressure due to loss of earnings and the consequent shortages of working capital to pay dues, particularly workers' wages.
+Many have even gone bankrupt.